The Four Principles of Individual Decision-Making in Economics

 People Face Trade-offs

-This principle describes the decision-making process a person must go through prior to an activity.
-When a consumer goes to purchase a product, he must take into account the fact that the dollar that he spends for the product represents a dollar that can not be used to fill another need or desire.
-This creates an important check on the consumer's spending power and tends to forcefully prioritize his spending practices.
-He is limited to first meeting his needs before fulfilling non-necessary desires.
-Marketeers are very aware of this principle and will often market materials to consumers with an emphasis on or by attempting to create a perception of the consumer's need for the product.
+This principle describes the decision-making process a person must go through before an activity.
+When a consumer goes to purchase a product, he must consider that the dollar he spends for the product represents a dollar that cannot be used to buy another need or desire.
+This creates an important check on spending power and tends to forcefully prioritize the consumer's spending practices.
+He first meets his needs before fulfilling non-necessary desires.
+Marketeers are very aware of this principle and will often market materials to consumers based on need.

 The Cost of Something Is What You Give Up to Get It